 T-lymphoblastic leukemia/lymphoma (T-ALL/LBL)

-Disease can manifest as leukemia when neoplastic cells (lymphoblasts) involve blood and bone marrow (defined as > 20% bone marrow blasts) or as lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
+Disease can manifest as a leukemia when neoplastic cells (lymphoblasts) involve blood and bone marrow (defined as > 20% bone marrow blasts) or as a lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
 The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more when blasts infiltrate mainly extramedullary tissue.

 The 2016 World Health Organization (WHO) classification of lymphoid neoplasms incorporates genetic data, clinical features, cell morphology, and immunophenotype, all of which have important implications for disease prognosis and management.